DJI-Mobile-SDK-Tutorials/Android-GSDemo-Gaode-Map/README.md

 You can download the demo project from this **Github Page**.

-> Note: In this tutorial, we will use Inspire 1 for testing.
-Using the [Gaode Map API](http://lbs.amap.com) for navigating.
+> Note: In this tutorial, we will use Inspire 1 for testing, use Android Studio 2.1.1 for developing the demo application, and use the [Gaode Map API](http://lbs.amap.com) for navigating.

 ## Using The DJI PC Simulator